• Skip to main content

 • Flour: thickens your soup.

-• Dry white wine: deglazes the pot and scrape the browned bits off the bottom of the pot, while also adding flavour.
+• Dry white wine: deglaze the pot and scrape the browned bits off the bottom of the pot.
 You can skip the wine and use extra beef broth if you wish!

 • Beef stock/broth — or chicken.

-WHAT KIND OF ONIONS DO YOU USE FOR FRENCH ONION SOUP?
+WHAT TYPE OF ONIONS FOR FRENCH ONION SOUP?

 • White onion: sweet and mild.